Bespoke project will deliver new home for paralysed artist

-The practice’s proposal for client Henry Fraser is a “T” shaped property that immediately sends client visitors to studio space on one side of the property, while friends and family are directed in the opposite direction.
+The practice’s proposal for client Henry Fraser is a “T” shaped property that immediately sends client visitors to studio space on one side of the house, while friends and family are directed the other way.

 Knox Bhavan said the studio designed for Fraser was a “lofty, sky-lit space” where he can paint, have meetings and receive clients for future commissions.
 It has roof lights, tilted upwards for privacy, providing even light into the studio.